PraWek/diff-tool/README.md

-# Diff-tool
+# Diff
-Diff tool written in python
+Diff tool written in Python

 This is a solution to John Cricket's challenge https://codingchallenges.fyi/challenges/challenge-diff
 # Usage